 Chicken Satay with Spicy Peanut Dipping Sauce

-A tasty low calorie marinade filled with flavor from Thai flavors makes delicious grilled chicken.
+A tasty low-calorie marinade filled with flavor from Thai flavors makes delicious grilled chicken.
 Add in a Spicy Peanut Dipping Sauce and you have a great appetizer or meal.
-Ready in less than half and hour.
+Ready in less than half an hour.

 Chicken Satay Marinade